Game of the Week: Derby at Bishop Caroll

 For Derby’s offense and defense, what they are looking out for is the speed of the Golden Eagles.

-Brock Zerger, Derby’s senior quarterback, said, “They’re really fast, d-line is really good, linebackers are really good, safeties are really good, so we just have to get our guys blocked, run our routes right and just have to anticipate where the ball is going to be before it is there.”
+“They’re really fast, d-line is really good, linebackers are really good, safeties are really good, so we just have to get our guys blocked, run our routes right and just have to anticipate where the ball is going to be before it is there,” said Brock Zerger, Derby’s senior quarterback, said.